Physical unknowables: Deterministic chaos

-If the initial values are {\em defined} to be elements of a continuum, then ``almost all'' (of measure one) of them are not representable by any algorithmically compressible number; in short, they are random~\cite{MartinLöf1966602,calude:02}.
-Classical, deterministic chaos results from the ``unfolding'' of such a random initial value --- drawn somehow (one needs the {\em axiom of choice}~\cite{wagon1,svozil-set} for doing this) from the ``continuum urn'' --- by a recursive, deterministic function.
-Of course, if one restricts the initial values to finite sets, or to, say, the rationals, then the behavior will be periodic.
-So, the randomness of classical, deterministic chaos resides in the {\em assumption of the continuum}; an assumption which might be considered a ``convenience,'' as it is difficult to conceive of any convincing physical ``operational'' evidence supporting the continuum assumption.
-If the continuum assumption is dropped then what remains is Maxwell's and Poincar{\'e}'s observation of the unpredictability of the behavior of a deterministic system due to instabilities~\cite{Lyapunov-92}.
+If the initial values are {\em defined} to be elements of a continuum, then almost all (of measure one) of them are not representable by any algorithmically compressible number; in short, they are random \citep{MartinLöf1966602,calude:02}.
+Classical deterministic chaos results from the assumption of such a random initial value -- drawn somehow [one needs the {\em axiom of choice} \citep{wagon1,svozil-set} for doing this] from the continuum urn -- and the unfolding of the information contained therein by a recursively enumerable (computable), deterministic (temporal evolution) function.
+Of course, if one restricts the initial values to finite sets, or, say, to the rationals, then the behavior will be periodic.
+The randomness of classical, deterministic chaos resides in the {\em assumption of the continuum}; an assumption which might be considered a convenience (for the sake of applying the infinitesimal calculus), as it is difficult to conceive of any convincing physical operational evidence supporting the full structure of continua.
+If the continuum assumption is dropped, then what remains is Maxwell's and Poincar{\'e}'s observation of the unpredictability of the behavior of a deterministic system due to instabilities and diverging evolutions from almost identical initial states \citep{Lyapunov-92}.